Kiriakos41/ComboBox.Maui/README.md

 **Maui.ComboBox** ⬇️

 A custom ComboBox control specifically designed for .NET MAUI, optimized for Android applications. <br>
-This control brings the familiar ComboBox functionality to your MAUI projects, <br>
+This control brings the familiar ComboBox functionality to your MAUI projects.
-offering an intuitive and customizable dropdown experience.

  Platform  | Supported |
 | ------------- | ------------- |